 If invited for an interview you will be expected to provide evidence of your qualifications, information about past experiences and education.

 We are looking to select trainees with outstanding potential with a commitment and enthusiasm for working with young people.
-The academic requirements set out by the Teaching Agency to enter the profession are:
+The academic requirements set out by the Department for Education to enter the profession are:

 - A grade C/Grade 4 (or better) in GCSE English and Mathematics